japila-books/spark-sql-internals/docs/logical-operators/ExternalRDD.md

 `ExternalRDD` is <<creating-instance, created>> when:

-* `SparkSession` is requested to create a link:spark-sql-SparkSession.adoc#createDataFrame[DataFrame from RDD of product types] (e.g. Scala case classes, tuples) or link:spark-sql-SparkSession.adoc#createDataset[Dataset from RDD of a given type]
+* `SparkSession` is requested to create a link:SparkSession.md#createDataFrame[DataFrame from RDD of product types] (e.g. Scala case classes, tuples) or link:SparkSession.md#createDataset[Dataset from RDD of a given type]

 * `ExternalRDD` is requested to <<newInstance, create a new instance>>